Waterproofing Suspended Concrete Slab

 4. Fill expansion/construction joints with MAXJOINT ELASTIC.
 Coat repaired joint with MAXSEAL FLEX and MAXMESH (150 mm joint cover).

-5. Bridge Hairline fractures up to 3.5mm wide can be coated with MAXSEAL FLEX without filling.
+5. Maxseal Flex will Bridge Hairline fractures up to 3.5mm wide without filling.

 6. Apply MAXSEAL FLEX To a damp clean surface ensuring even coverage.
 Allowing the masonry substrate to follow the moisture into the porous surface, overlap 50mm onto MAXSEAL FLEX at the joint.